thethaibinh/agile_flight/README.md

 cd src/agile_flight/
 ```
 Change the scenarios in "../src/agile_flight/flightmare/flightpy/configs/vision/config.yaml"
-To run the the evaluation automatically, you can use the `./run.bash N` script provided in this folder.
+<br>To run the the evaluation automatically, you can use the `./run.bash N` script provided in this folder.
 It will automatically perform `N` rollouts and then override the `evaluation.yaml` file which summarizes the rollout statistics.

 ## Visualize results
 Change the name for each result file as "result_easy", "result_medium", "result_hard" corresponding to the environment.
-Then run plot script in /evaluation_results.
+<br>Then run plot script in /evaluation_results.